Old School Eatery talks business - Revelstoke Review

 While this is his first eatery, Linden has a long resume.
 When he was 23-years-old, he owned a night club in Gibson, B.C.
 Later, he was food and beverage director for Revelstoke Mountain Resort, worked for Mica Heli Skiing for four seasons, and eventually managed Whitworth Chalet.

 “As soon as I took that job [Whitworth Chalet] I found this place.
 It all happened at once.”
-He finished the season at the Chalet and turned his focus to the new restaurant.
-He acquired the space in last January, but it wasn’t until almost a year later that he opened.
+He finished the season at the Chalet and turned his focus to his new project.
+He acquired the space last January, but it wasn’t until almost a year later that it opened.

 Linden says it wasn’t easy getting his business ready.